weird-foreign-guys/large_matching_market/README.md

 `python3 start.py plot --lower-limit 10 --upper-limit 400 --pref-length 10 15 20 40 --rho 0.05 1 3`

+This could look like the following:

 ![Exampple plot for the above command](https://github.com/weird-foreign-guys/large_matching_market/blob/master/img/example_2.png)

+## Feedback, Questions and Bugs

+We welcome all kinds of feedback or questions for this project.
+If you find bugs, please issue a bugreport using GitHub issues.